deckool/deckool.github.com/cv.md

 [Organicorange] is a wrapper around the __Github__ using repositories to form a blog.
 >Based on __Snapframework__, a nice web framework written in Haskell, using __Markdown__ parsing, __Github API__ for programmatic gathering needed data.
 The forms are also over an numbers recognition program used for memberships based on cards or invitations for loging.
 It takes 16 numbers grouped 4 x 4 (you know the style) and it makes internal connections to find about the user.
 You can __play__ now, the numbers list is empty.

-[Grooveyourself] is a work in progress static blog engine written in Haskell using the great __Snapframework__ that takes specific __markdown__ files, folders and content and it returns in HTML form.
->browsing it you will find my work in progress portfolio growing.

 [This very CV] is a Haskell markdown interpreter using [Discount] for doing this.

 [Vanilinated-todo] is a plain javascript implementation of a todo list using local storage for persistance.